Food industry faces accelerating demand for alternative proteins

 The CRB Horizons report also explores some of the valuable takeaways from the biopharma industry’s long tradition of revolutionary change that manufacturers of plant- and cell-based products may find particularly important, especially when addressing two of the barriers ranked as most challenging: managing their cost of goods and designing scalable processes.

 The Alternative Proteins report is the second in a series of survey-based Horizons explorations of key trends in the food and beverage and life sciences industries.
-Download the report or see additional insights, and connect with CRB on LinkedIn and Twitter.
+Download the report.